bgermann/cforms2/readme.txt

 == Changelog ==

+= 14.9.11 =
+* enhanced: remove the old static jQuery UI theme and get current from Google Hosted Libraries
+* added:    possibility to change the jQuery UI theme

 = 14.9.10 =
 * enhanced: replace some icons with Dashicons
 * enhanced: bump up jqModal to the newest version